Our culture tends to try to hide death from children, hoping to protect them from the ‘scary’ realities of life and cushion them from worry and grief.

 Rethinking hard conversations

-Kerrie is director of The Groundswell Project an initiative that hopes to shift the way we discuss and process issues around dying.
+Kerrie is director of The Groundswell Project, an initiative that aims to shift the way we discuss and process issues around dying.

-“Our superstitions, fears about dying and the discomfort we feel affect our approach and experiences of the end of life.
-We reckon it’s time for an upgrade on how we go about our dying matters,” The Groundwell Project say on their website.
+As The Groundswell Project explains on their website, “Our superstitions, fears about dying and the discomfort we feel, affect our approach and experiences of the end of life.
+We reckon it’s time for an upgrade on how we go about our dying matters.”

 How to help your child understand the death of a loved one or pet